3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | resolutiony | xs:positiveinteger | required | Resolution of all child \<image3dsheet>-elements in second dimension in pixels. |
 | resolutionz | xs:positiveinteger | required | Resolution of all child \<image3dsheet>-elements in third dimension in pixels. |

 Volumetric data can be encoded as 3d images that consist of voxels.
 Each \<image3d> element is assumed to represent a unit cube from which data can be sampled at any point.
-Volumetric images can be embedded inside a 3MF file using groups of PNG or JPEG images that represent a stack of images.
+Volumetric images can be embedded inside a 3MF file using groups of PNG images that represent a stack of images.

 There MUST be exactly resolutionz \<image3dsheet>-elements under \<image3d> that are implicitly ordered starting with index 0.

 All images in an image stack MUST have the same x- and y-resolution that is specified in the resolutionx and resolutiony-attributes, respecitvely.

-Each image MUST contain the same channels that have a name tag that describes its purpose and can be referenced inside the texture objects that make up the volumetric texture compositing layers.
-For PNG and JPEG images, the channel tags "R","G", "B" and "A" have been reserved.
+Image3D stacks, and thus the underlying \<image3dsheet> elements, SHOULD provide the channels "R", "G", "B" and "A".

+Specific rules apply if an image3dsheet does not provide these channels:
+- If an image3dsheet does not provide a color channel "R", "B" or "G" but provides a greyscale channel, sampling this color color channel will return the value of the greyscale channel.
+- If an image3dsheet does not provide an alpha channel "A", sampling "A" will behave as if the image3dsheet contained a fully saturated alpha channel.

 ## 2.1.1 File Formats
-PNG and JPEG images provide acceptable compression and bitdepth for color or property information and material mixing ratios.
+PNG images can provide acceptable compression and bitdepth for the levelset-function, color information, material mixing ratios or arbitrary property information.

-TODO: i.e. 16 bit per channel; possible as RGB or RGBA  ("truecolor"/"truecolor with alpha" 16 bit https://www.w3.org/TR/PNG/#11IHDR )
-For PNG and JPEG images, the channel names "R", "G", "B" and "A" are reserved.
+The following describes recomendations for the channel bit depth of PNG images used in this specification based on the nomenclature in the specification of PNG (https://www.w3.org/TR/PNG).

+- A levelset-function can be deduced from an image with binary values, i.e. from images of image types "Greyscale" with bit-depth of 1 or an indexed-color with bit depths of 1.

+- Color information, material mixing ratios and arbitrary proeprties can be deduced from PNG images with arbitrary color depth.
+To achieve high accuracy, producers SHOULD store such information in image channels with bit depth of 16.
+Most professional image editing tools an standard implementations of the PNG format support channels with 16 bit.

 ## 2.1.2 OPC package layout
 TODO